DataRealms/CCOSS/README.md

 You need to copy SDL related dlls from external\lib\win\ next to .exe in order to run it.

+The data can be found under the "ccoss" beta branch of Cortex Command on Steam, if you own a license for the game.

 # CONTACT #